Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 I want you to write this down.

-Where do you get your information?
+Where do you get your information from?
 Who do you listen to?
 How do you handle the thoughts that come your way?

 Are you guarding the thoughts you receive every waking moment of your day?